nritholtz/vagrant_ubuntu_cucumber/README.md

 ###After Installation
 1) You should create your own [SSH-key](https://help.github.com/articles/generating-ssh-keys/) for integration with Github and other SSH-enabled applications

 2) I have pre-installed an open-source text editor [Atom](https://atom.io) for your development purposes.
-You may install your own preferred text editor.
+Start up Atom from Terminal using the command `atom`.
+You may choose to install your own preferred text editor.
 I personally use [Sublime Text 3](http://www.sublimetext.com/3).